bhrutledge/resume/brian-rutledge-resume.md

   and new project scopes, resulting in expedited solutions to problems and fewer billable support hours
 - Provided staff training and support for all software systems
+- Designed web and print forms for collecting customer questions and information

 #### Bicycle Fitter, Buyer, Salesperson
 2006–Present